How might a Cyber-Event adversely affect your wellbeing and that of your staff, friends, customers and suppliers?

 f.
 Adverse publicity

-- The reduction in turnover following an event
+- The reduction in turnover following loss of trust due to a Cyber event

 - The costs required to engage various consultancy services to mitigate the financial losses